preston-bernstein/synology-nas-scripts/README.md

 ## License

-This repository is licensed under the MIT license.
-See the [LICENSE]('./LICENSE') file for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contributing